-- · Replace any seal that becomes brittle or shows visible signs of wear. - Verify that seals are flush with, or protrude slightly above, the surface of the aluminum covers. - Verify that cable pass-through fittings are tightened both to the casing and the cable. - Tighten the end plates and the lamp access plate at a torque of 2 Nm (1.5 Ft-Lbs).
-At this torque, the seals will be compressed by about one-third. - When replacing the front cover, to avoid breaking the glass, tighten the screws by working around in a circle.
+- · Replace any seal that becomes brittle or shows visible signs of wear. - Verify that seals are flush with, or protrude slightly above, the surface of the aluminum covers. - Verify that cable glands are tightened both to the casing and the cable. - Tighten the screws that hold the end plates, lamp access plate and retaining rings for the front glass (or PC lens on models) gradually in stages to a torque of 2 Nm (1.5 ft.-lbs.).
+At this torque, the seals will be compressed by about one-third. - When replacing the front cover, to avoid breaking the glass, tighten the screws gradually in stages, working around in a circle.